-You must notify the Marathon Petroleum Benefit Service Center within 31 days of the qualifying event to be eligible for COBRA, and you or your dependent must enroll in coverage within 60 days of receiving a COBRA notice.
+In the case of divorce or loss of dependent status, you must notify the Marathon Petroleum Benefit Service Center within 60 days after the qualifying event to be eligible for COBRA, and election to enroll in COBRA coverage must be made within 60 days of receiving a COBRA notice.

 - COBRA Guidelines

-There are specific steps that must be followed to qualify for and enroll in COBRA coverage.
-If you or a dependent loses coverage under the Marathon Petroleum health plans for certain reasons, such as termination of employment, divorce or loss of dependent status – and the loss of coverage results in qualification for COBRA – you should be aware of the following general guidelines.
+There are specific steps that must be followed to qualify for and/or enroll in COBRA coverage.
+If you or a dependent loses coverage under certain Marathon Petroleum plans for certain reasons, such as termination of employment, employee/retiree death, divorce or loss of dependent status – and the loss of coverage results in qualification for COBRA – you should be aware of the following general guidelines.

-- Marathon Petroleum notifies its COBRA vendor, BenefitSolver, on a weekly basis of those who have qualifying events for COBRA eligibility.
+- Marathon Petroleum notifies its COBRA vendor, PayFlex, on a weekly basis of those who have qualifying events for COBRA eligibility.

-- If you (or your covered dependents) were covered by the plan(s) at the time of the qualifying event, COBRA will be offered for the following plans: Health Plan (medical), Dental, Vision, Employee Assistance Program (EAP), Health Care Spending Account (HCSA) and Marathon Petroleum Health Reimbursement Account (MPHRA).
+- If you (or your covered dependents) were covered by the plan(s) at the time of the qualifying event, COBRA will be offered for the following plans: Health Plan, Dental, Vision and Health Care Spending Account (HCSA).

-- BenefitSolver will send a COBRA enrollment package to the last known address on Marathon Petroleum’s records.
+- PayFlex will send a COBRA enrollment package to the last known address on record with Marathon Petroleum.
 In the case of a dependent, this will be the address of the Marathon Petroleum employee/retiree, unless you have provided Marathon Petroleum a separate address for the dependent.

-- BenefitSolver will mail the package within 14 days of receiving the information from Marathon Petroleum.
+- PayFlex will mail the package within 14 days of receiving the information from Marathon Petroleum.

-- Generally, coverage can be continued for up to 18 months in the case of a loss of employment, and 36 months in the case of a divorce or loss of dependent status (to the end of the current plan year for the Health Care Spending Account).
+- Generally, coverage can be continued for up to 18 months in the case of a loss of employment, and up to 36 months in the case of an employee death, divorce or loss of dependent status (except for the Health Care Spending Account, may continue to the end of the plan year).
 Measurement is made from the date coverage is lost.
 COBRA coverage must be terminated if you obtain coverage under another group health plan or Medicare prior to reaching the end of the 18- or 36-month period.

 - Coverage must be in the same option enrolled in prior to losing coverage.
-You can change your plan option during the Open Enrollment period in the fall, with an effective date of the following January 1.
+You can change your plan option during Annual Enrollment in the fall, with an effective date of the following January 1.

 - The monthly premium will be 102% of the entire cost of such coverage.
-(Note that the Company pays 80% of the plan cost for a regular plan member, so the premium for a regular plan member represents only 20% of the total cost.
-Therefore, the COBRA premium will be significantly higher than the premium for a regular plan member.)
+(Note that the Company pays approximately 80% of the Health Plan cost for an active employee member, so the premium for an active employee member represents only 20% of the total cost of Health Plan coverage.
+Therefore, the COBRA premium will be significantly higher than the premium that was paid as an active employee member.)

-- When you receive the enrollment information, there is a 60-day timeframe to elect coverage by notifying BenefitSolver.
-If coverage is elected, BenefitSolver must receive payment within 45 days of the election.
+- When you receive the enrollment information, there is a 60-day time frame to elect coverage by notifying PayFlex.
+If coverage is elected, PayFlex must receive payment within 45 days of the election.
 The payment must be sufficient to cover the entire period retroactive back to the date of loss of coverage up to, and including, an advance payment for the upcoming month.
 Therefore, the first payment will likely be a multiple of two or more months of premiums.

-- There are certain ways to expedite the election process so that BenefitSolver can verify coverage, and claims can be processed sooner.
-When you receive the election packet, review it immediately and contact BenefitSolver with any questions.
+- There are certain ways to expedite the election process so that PayFlex can verify coverage, and claims can be processed sooner.
+When you receive the election packet, review it immediately and contact PayFlex with any questions.
 You can:

-- Return the election form to BenefitSolver immediately; or
+- Return the election form to PayFlex immediately; or

-- Return a check for the required amount at the same time the election form is sent to BenefitSolver, instead of waiting for BenefitSolver to send an invoice after they have received the election.
+- Return a check for the required amount at the same time the election form is sent to PayFlex, instead of waiting for PayFlex to send an invoice after they have received the election.

-- Payment for subsequent months must be received by BenefitSolver within the timeframes stated on their invoices.
-Late payment will be cause for termination of COBRA coverage.
+- Payment for subsequent months must be received by PayFlex within the time frames stated on their invoices.
+Late payment may result in termination of COBRA coverage.